 more informationMore information: Notes Highlights in WCM | Benchmarking QA over Linked Data (QALD) | Research: semantic systems | DubLinked: Dublin Open Data Platform

-Vanessa Lopez is a research scientist at IBM's Dublin Research Laboratory in Ireland since 2012.
+Vanessa Lopez is a research scientist and manager - AI for Health and Social Care at IBM's Dublin Research Laboratory in Ireland.

 Cognitive analytics for patient-centric care: to support care professionals in capturing and interpreting the right information about an individual to take better informed decisions, based on structured and unstructured health records, as well as external open data and knowledge graphs.
 By continuosly learning from the actual practise of care professionals based on this holistic semantic-picture, the system can present ranked highlights extracted from patients' case notes, identify missing information and / or actionable insights to ultimately obtain better outcomes for citizens (Projects: Notes Highlights for WCM, Cognitive Care Mentor)